AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 path=pattern
 ```

 `pattern` is a path mask to which the rule is restricted.
-Its syntax and behaviour are pretty much the same as the [pattern of basic rules](#basic-rules-syntax).
-[The special characters](#basic-rules-special-characters) can also be used (except for ||, as it does not make any sense in this case) (see examples below).
+Its syntax and behavior are pretty much the same as with the [pattern for basic rules](#basic-rules-syntax).
+You can also use [special characters](#basic-rules-special-characters), except for `||`, which does not make any sense in this case (see examples below).

-> Please note, that the path modifier matches the query string as well.
+> Please note that `path` modifier matches the query string as well.

-> The path modifier supports regular expressions in [the same way](#regexp-support) the basic rules do.
+> `path` modifier supports regular expressions in [the same way](#regexp-support) basic rules do.

 `path` examples:
 * `[$path=page.html]##.textad` - hides a `div` with a class `textad` at `/page.html` or `/page.html?<query>` or `/sub/page.html` or `/another_page.html`